TandoorRecipes/recipes/docs/features/import_export.md

 ## CookBookApp

-CookBookApp can export .zip files containing .yml files.
-Upload the entire ZIP to Tandoor to import all conluded recipes.
+CookBookApp can export .zip files containing .html files.
+Upload the entire ZIP to Tandoor to import all included recipes.